acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

-- What search method(s) would the user like to utilize? (i.e. keyword-based searches, UI buttons/tiles to gradually drill down into a topic, etc.)
+- What search method(s) would the user like to utilize? (i.e., keyword-based searches, UI buttons/tiles to gradually drill down into a topic, etc.)
 - Would the user want to filter by most popular pages on a topic?

 #### Confirmation